T

 • Purchase the Dubrovnik Pass for potential savings on attractions and public transport.

-• Be mindful of the steps and inclines within the Old Town and its surroundings.
+• Be mindful of the many stairs and inclines within and around the Old Town.

 Packing highlights